-The origin of jiu jitsu is unknown to many modern day practitioners.
-From being a peaceful art to a savage sport, jiu jitsu has evolved in many ways with new moves being added and old techniques being ineffective.
+The origin of jiu-jitsu is unknown to many modern day practitioners.
+From being a peaceful art to a savage sport, jiu-jitsu has evolved in many ways with new moves being added and old techniques being ineffective.
 The transition from traditional Gi to Nogi competition has opened the door for even more opportunity to be creative and improve the already deadly art.
-It has now been widely accepted as an intelligent self defense and effective style thanks to the exposure from MMA.
+It has now been widely accepted as an intelligent self-defense and effective style thanks to the exposure from MMA.
 Today we are going to look at where it all started.
 The Samurai Code of Jiu Jitsu and what it means to be a modern day warrior.

-It is difficult to pinpoint the exact moment in history that jiu jitsu was invented.
+It is difficult to pinpoint the exact moment in history that jiu-jitsu was invented.
 Many believe it’s something that is natural and humans were born with the need/want to learn how to better defend themselves.
 Fighting is in human nature when we are provoked so it’s natural to want to evolve at this skill and get better at.
 The earliest accounts and most believed by historians of the first evolution of this art is in feudal Japan between the 8th and 16th century.
-Japan at this time was in civil war and a need for a hand to hand combat system was needed in order to win battles between clans.
+Japan at this time was in civil war and a need for a hand to hand combat system was needed to win battles between clans.
 The samurai’s armor was so thick that even weapons could not penetrate it.
 This started the development of grappling in Japan.

-Thankfully we live in an era where war is no longer necessary and sportsmanship, friendship and love has entered into the art making it a great experience for all ages and all genders.
-The earliest records of the term “Jiu-Jitsu” is described by Hisamori Tenenuchi when he officially opened the first school of jiu jitsu in Japan in 1532.
-For the next few decades, the history of jiu jitsu would remain a mystery because schools would change the history to suit their own needs and to create a sense of importance in the art.
+Thankfully we live in an era where war is no longer necessary and sportsmanship, friendship, and love has entered into the art making it a great experience for all ages and all genders.
+The earliest records of the term “Jiu-Jitsu” is described by Hisamori Tenenuchi when he officially opened the first school of jiu-jitsu in Japan in 1532.
+For the next few decades, the history of jiu-jitsu would remain a mystery because schools would change the history to suit their own needs and to create a sense of importance in the art.
 71 years later, Japan came to a period of peace when the Tokugawa Ieyasu formed the Tokugawa military government.

-During this time, (1603-1868) the savage civil wars has started to disappear but the traditional theory of Budo (Martial Arts) required everyone to learn how to defend themselves.
-The martial arts code was born: Living in peace but remembering war.
+During this time, (1603-1868) the savage civil wars have started to disappear but the traditional theory of Budo (Martial Arts) required everyone to learn how to defend themselves.
+The martial arts code was born: Living in peace but remembering the war.
 That philosophy lives on in modern day martial artist like myself.
-Since it’s been generations since my ancestors have been in war and I’m too young to remember any, my own philosophy has been: Always ready for war, but never looking to start one.
+Since it’s been generations since my ancestors have been in war and I’m too young to remember any, my philosophy has been: Always ready for war, but never looking to start one.

-After a debate at the Tokyo police headquarters, judo was named the national sport over jiu jitsu and it still remains popular to this day.
-The common difference between judo and jiu jitsu is the emphasis judo has towards throws and takedowns but there is a theory that Japan kept it’s true potential a secret by not showing the ground game to western visitors after world war 2 and only showing half of the complete art of jiu jitsu in the take downs and throws.
-If this theory holds true, Japan would have effectively hid their secret weapons that allowed them to win battles for centuries.
+After a debate at the Tokyo police headquarters, judo was named the national sport over jiu-jitsu and it remains popular to this day.
+The typical difference between judo and jiu-jitsu is the emphasis judo has towards throws and takedowns but there is a theory that Japan kept it’s real potential a secret by not showing the ground game to western visitors after world war 2 and only showing half of the complete art of jiu-jitsu in the takedowns and throws.
+If this theory holds, Japan would have effectively hidden the secret weapons that allowed them to win battles for centuries.

 Jigoro Kano (December 10, 1860 - May 4, 1938)

-It is also believed that India took the wrestling influence of pankration and developed a similar style to jiu jitsu.
-It is generally believed by historians that Buddhist monks in northern India but due to their moral standards, defending themselves with deadly weapons was prohibited so a hand to hand combat system was developed.
-These monks were wise and ahead of their time and they applied their knowledge of leverage, balance, momentum, center of gravity, weight distribution and manipulation of the human body to achieve the first advances in the what’s known today as self defense.
+It is also believed that India took the wrestling influence of pankration and developed a similar style to jiu-jitsu.
+Historians generally believe that bandits were terrorizing Buddhist monks in northern India but due to their moral standards, defending themselves with deadly weapons was prohibited so a hand to hand combat system was developed.
+These monks were wise and ahead of their time and they applied their knowledge of leverage, balance, momentum, center of gravity, weight distribution and manipulation of the human body to achieve the first advances in the what’s known today as self-defense.

-At the end of the day it doesn’t matter where and when it all started because jiu jitsu and martial arts transcends time and culture.
-From the judo backgrounds of Japan to the Brazilian jiu jitsu from the Gracies’ and even the Eddie Bravo rubber guard style in California to the John Danaher leg lock system in New York, this art cannot be contained because the passion the practitioners have for it will force it to spread all over the world.
-Perhaps the question of where jiu jitsu came from isn’t as important as where jiu jitsu is going.
+At the end of the day, it doesn’t matter where and when it all started because jiu-jitsu and martial arts transcends time and culture.
+From the judo backgrounds of Japan to the Brazilian jiu-jitsu from the Gracies’ and even the Eddie Bravo rubber guard style in California to the John Danaher leg lock system in New York, this art cannot be contained because the passion the practitioners have for it will force it to spread all over the world.
+Perhaps the question of where jiu-jitsu came from isn’t as important as where jiu-jitsu is going.